How Can TEAPAC Complete Help You Go Green...

 |Are You a Public Agency?||

-All this, to do your part to keep citizens happy and fight a major cause of global warming and wasted energy resources.
+All this, to do your part to keep citizens happy and fight a major cause of global climate change and wasted energy resources.

 As a citizen you can contact your local city, county or state traffic engineer and request better signal timings.
 You may direct them to this link for ideas of what can be accomplished and how to get started.
 Don't Stop Now -- Go Green!
 Are You Ready?